usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 The maximum force for pushing or pulling open a door shall be as follows:

-1. Fire doors shall have the minimum opening force allowable by the appropriate administrative authority.
+(1) Fire doors shall have the minimum opening force allowable by the appropriate administrative authority.
-2. Other doors.
+(2) Other doors.
-   - (a) exterior hinged doors: (Reserved).
+(a) exterior hinged doors: _(Reserved)_.
-   - (b) interior hinged doors: 5 lbf (22.2N)
+(b) interior hinged doors: 5 lbf (22.2N)
-   - (c) sliding or folding doors: 5 lbf (22.2N)
+(c) sliding or folding doors: 5 lbf (22.2N)

 These forces do not apply to the force required to retract latch bolts or disengage other devices that may hold the door in a closed position.

 **4.13.12\* Automatic Doors and Power-Assisted Doors**